i-am-Ro/Music-Player/README.md

 - **Password**: `user123`
 - **Permissions**: Can view, filter, and sort songs only

+Deployment on Netlify
+1️⃣ Deploy Main App
+Build the app for production:
+npm run build
+Go to Netlify
+ and log in.

+Click New site → Import from Git.

+Connect your GitHub repository and select the main app branch.

+Set build command: npm run build

+Set publish directory: dist

+Click Deploy Site

+After deployment, copy the site URL .

 ## 🏗️ Micro Frontend Architecture

 ### Architecture Overview